hmuchalski/128a/syllabus-CHEM-240T/syllabus-240T.md

 **Consequences of academic dishonesty.** Evidence of dishonest behavior on any assignment will result, at a minimum, in not being able to use that work as evidence in your grade check-ins and final portfolio.
 In severe cases, the minimum penalty will be failure of the course.
 Peers who willingly assist others in acts of academic misconduct are equally guilty, and will suffer similar penalties.
 In all cases, violations will be considered according to APM 235 [http://www.fresnostate.edu/aps/documents/apm/235.pdf](http://www.fresnostate.edu/aps/documents/apm/235.pdf).

 :::info
-**Remember that I want you to be successful.** That is, I want you to develop a deep, personal understanding of the material we study so that you become a better student of mathematics who can go on to do well in all of your future endeavors.
+**Remember that I want you to be successful.** That is, I want you to develop a deep, personal understanding of the material we study so that you become a better student of organic chemistry who can go on to do well in all of your future endeavors.
 Every part of this course structure – including both collaborative work and restrictions on collaboration – are intended to help you with this.
 You will often struggle, and that’s intentional – struggle (and eventual success!) is essential to learning.
 Indeed, productively failing (and learning from it) is part of your final grade.

 In all aspects of the course, please understand that I am generous with hints and am always willing to discuss problems with you.
 I will never simply give you an answer, but I will offer direction and guidance that will assist you in coming up with a solution on your own.
 This is by far the most satisfying way to solve a problem, and the difficulty is well worth it.
 I hope you will make frequent use of my office hours, email, and your team.
 You are always welcome to discuss your questions or concerns with me at any time.